-Induna Adventures, based in the Mpumalanga town of Hazyview, offer a 1-hour training session on grass for newcomers to the activity.
-Once boarders are comfortable balancing, they are taken on a 2-hour ride along a descending forest track in the Sabie Valley.
+Induna Adventures, based in the Mpumalanga town of Hazyview, offer a one-hour training session on grass for newcomers to the activity.
+Once boarders are comfortable balancing, they are taken on a two-hour ride along a descending forest track in the Sabie Valley.

 Jozi X, an extreme adventure company based in Johannesburg, Gauteng, has a 100m mountain boarding track for beginners and can also organise trips to various mountain boarding sites in the area.

 Tel: +27 (0)82 456 2358